LearnWeb3DAO/ICO/README.md

   export const TOKEN_CONTRACT_ADDRESS = "address-of-your-token-contract";
   ```

-- Now in your terminal which is pointing to `my-app` folder, execute
+- Now in your terminal which is pointing to `my-app` folder, execute the following:

   ```bash
   npm run dev